rafalkaron/rafalkaron.github.io/content/resume.md

 * GitHub Workflows
 {.items}

-[^2]: I use JavaScript to implement basic functionalities to websites and create simple web apps.
+[^2]: I use JavaScript to implement basic functionalities into websites and create simple web apps.
 I have been developing React frontends with the assistance of GitHub Copilot.
 [^3]: My XSL knowledge is limited.
 However, I can apply simple [DITA-OT](https://www.dita-ot.org/) customizations.
 [^4]: My proficiency in C# is limited to basic edits in application logic.